Niwa-Yume/briefolio/README.md

 You can find these values in your Supabase project dashboard under Project Settings > API.

+### Secure Environment Variables for Deployment

+For production deployments, it's important to set environment variables securely:

+1. **Never commit your `.env` file to version control**.
+Make sure it's included in your `.gitignore` file.
+2. **Set environment variables in your deployment platform**:
+   - For Vercel: Use the Environment Variables section in your project settings
+   - For Netlify: Use the Environment Variables section in your site settings
+   - For other platforms: Refer to their documentation on how to set environment variables

+3. **Local Development**: Use a `.env.local` file for local development, which is automatically ignored by Git.

+If environment variables are missing, the application will display an error message in the console, but will still attempt to initialize the Supabase client to prevent runtime errors.

 ### Using Supabase in Components

 Import the Supabase client in your components to use it: